-1 Introduction
+1. Introduction

 Quicksort is one of the most efficient comparison-based sorting algorithms and is thus widely used in practice, for example in the sort implementations of the C++ standard library and Oracle's Java runtime library.
-Almost all practical implementations are based on the highly tuned version of Bentley and McIlroy (1993), often equipped with the strategy of Musser (1997) to avoid quadratic worst-case behavior.
+Almost all practical implementations are based on the highly tuned version of Bentley and McIlroy (1993), often equipped with the strategy of Musser (1997) to avoid quadratic worst case behavior.
 The Java runtime environment was no exception to this - up to version 6.
-With version 7 released in 2009, Oracle broke with this tradition and replaced its tried and tested implementation by a dual-pivot Quicksort with a new partitioning method proposed by Vladimir Yaroslavskiy.
+With version 7 released in 2009, however, Oracle broke with this tradition and replaced its tried and tested implementation by a dual-pivot Quicksort with a new partitioning method proposed by Vladimir Yaroslavskiy.

 The decision was based on extensive running time experiments that clearly favored the new algorithm.
-This was particularly remarkable as earlier analyzed dual-pivot variants had not shown any potential for performance gains over classic single-pivot Quicksort (Sedgewick 1975; Hennequin 1991).
-However, we could show for pivots from fixed array positions (i.e. no sampling) that Yaroslavskiy's asymmetric partitioning method beats classic Quicksort in the comparison model: asymptotically $1.9 n \ln n$ vs. $2 n \ln n$ comparisons on average (Wild and Nebel 2012).
-It is an interesting question how far one can get by exploiting asymmetries in this way.
-For dual-pivot Quicksort with an arbitrary partitioning method, Aumüller and Dietzfelbinger (2013) establish a lower bound of asymptotically $1.8 n \ln n$ comparisons and they also propose a partitioning method that attains this bound by dynamically switching the order of comparisons depending on the current subproblem.

-The savings in comparisons are opposed by a large increase in the number of swaps, so the competition between classic Quicksort and Yaroslavskiy's Quicksort remained open.
-To settle it, we compared Java implementations of both variants and found that Yaroslavskiy's method executes more Java Bytecode instructions on average (Wild et al 2015).
-A possible explanation why it still shows better running times was recently given by Kushagra et al (2014): Yaroslavskiy's algorithm in total needs fewer passes over the array than classic Quicksort, and is thus more efficient in the external-memory model.
-(We rederive and extend their results in this article.)
+This was particularly remarkable as earlier analyzed dual-pivot variants had not shown any potential for performance gains over classic single-pivot Quicksort (Sedgewick, 1975; Hennequin, 1991).
+However, we could show for pivots from fixed array positions (i.e. no sampling) that Yaroslavskiy's asymmetric partitioning method beats classic Quicksort in the comparison model: asymptotically $1.9 n \ln n$ vs. $2 n \ln n$ comparisons on average (Wild and Nebel, 2012).1 As these savings are opposed by a large increase in the number of swaps, the overall competition still remained open.
+To settle it, we compared two Java implementations of the Quicksort variants and found that Yaroslavskiy's method actually executes more Java Bytecode instructions on average (Wild et al., 2013b).
+A possible explanation why it still shows better running times was recently given by Kushagra et al. (2014): Yaroslavskiy's algorithm needs fewer scans over the array than classic Quicksort, and is thus more efficient in the external-memory model.
+(We rederive and extend these results in this article.)

 Our analyses cited above ignore a very effective strategy in Quicksort: for decades, practical implementations choose their pivots as median of a random sample of the input to be more efficient (both in terms of average performance and in making worst cases less likely).
 Oracle's Java 7 implementation also employs this optimization: it chooses its two pivots as the tertiles of five sample elements.
-This equidistant choice is a plausible generalization, since selecting the median as pivot is known to be optimal for classic Quicksort (Sedgewick 1975; Martínez and Roura 2001).
+This equidistant choice is a plausible generalization, since selecting the median as pivot is known to be optimal for classic Quicksort (Sedgewick, 1975; Martínez and Roura, 2001).

 However, the classic partitioning methods treat elements smaller and larger than the pivot in symmetric ways - unlike Yaroslavskiy's partitioning algorithm: depending on how elements relate to the two pivots, one of five different execution paths is taken in the partitioning loop, and these can have highly different costs!
-How often each of these five paths is taken depends on the ranks of the two pivots, which we can push in a certain direction by selecting skewed order statistics of a sample instead of the tertiles.
+How often each of these five paths is taken depends on the ranks of the two pivots, which we can push in a certain direction by selecting other order statistics of a sample than the tertiles.
 The partitioning costs alone are then minimized if the cheapest execution path is taken all the time.
-This however leads to very unbalanced distributions of sizes for the recursive calls, such that a trade-off between partitioning costs and balance of subproblem sizes has to be found.
+This